Fulufjället National Park

 Start your day with a stop at Naturum Fulufjället: the visitor center near the hamlet of Mökret.
 This is the most accessible entrance and here you’ll also find the most sights.
 At the visitor center you can pick up a free hiking map and learn more about the natural environment and history.
 There is also a small shop and a coffee shop.

 In the high season (July and August) make sure that arrive early at the parking lot because there is not a lot of space and it would be a shame if you cannot find a spot and will have to miss out.
-We were in Fulufjället in mid-July and arrived at the entrance around 10 a.m. and by then the parking lot was already pretty full.
-In Naturum you can have a look around and figure out what your plan is going to do for the rest of the time you have to spend there.
-In any case, I recommend that you view the following sights and / or do things.
+During my first visit in 2018 I traveled in Fulufjället in mid-July and arrived at the entrance around 10 a.m. and by then the parking lot was already pretty full.
+In the summer of 2022, the parking was full and I had no spot.
+In 2023 I returned in September and then it was still quite full.

 Koffie bij de koffieshop in Fulufjället Nationaal Park

-Coffee and a kanelbullar
+Coffee and a kanelbulle

-The highest waterfall in Sweden: Njupskärs Vattenfall
+The highest waterfall in Sweden: Njupskär Vattenfall

-The Njupskärs Vattenfall is Sweden’s highest waterfall with a height of 93 meters.
+The Njupskär Vattenfall is Sweden’s highest waterfall with a height of 93 meters.
 There is a short walk to the base of the waterfall and you can also choose to walk up to the start of the fall, the Fallet Runt walk (= the orange marked round at the free hiking map ).
 If you only walk to the base of the waterfall, you will need about an hour and the walk is not too difficult.
 When you decide to do the full round, you also have to climb steeply over stony terrain, which is definitely something to keep in mind in case you are traveling with kids.

 De hoogste waterval van zweden

-The highest waterfall in Sweden: Njupeskär Vatenfall
+The highest waterfall in Sweden: Njupeskär Vatenfall in 2018

 The oldest tree in the world: Old Tjikko